 Does the juice diet work?

 In the short term, juicing may leave you feeling more energised and even lead to some weight loss.
 However, any extreme diet which removes multiple food groups is best approached with caution.
-The diet is unsustainable and you're likely to put any weight back on as soon as you go back to regular eating.
+The diet is unsustainable and you're likely to put any weight back on as soon as you go back to your regular eating habits.
 What's more, it's a high-sugar diet, so it may increase feelings of hunger and have a negative impact on liver health, sleep and teeth.

-Please note: if you're considering attempting any form of diet, please consult your GP first to ensure you can do so without risk to health.
+Please note: if you're considering attempting any form of diet, consult your GP first to ensure you can do so without risk to health.

 Want more like this?